marcuscraske/parrot-manager/README.md

 - Import/export data
     - Currently supports csv and json
 - Modern UI
+- Standalone mode - useful for memory sticks and restrictive environments

 Upcoming features can be seen on the [roadmap](ROADMAP.md).